nishaq503/ocg350/striper_pogy/README.md

 The ```simulate.py``` file contains code that actually uses ```Board```, ```Prey``` and ```Predator``` to run the simulation.

-I have thoroughly documented the code.
-For further details, I refer you to that documentation.
+For more details, please read the documentation in the code.